BitcoinUnlimited/BitcoinUnlimited/doc/bu-xpedited-forwarding.md

 2b.
 Setting up an Xpedited connection with RPC
 ----------------------------------------------

-You can also setup connections using the RPC interface, however once you restart your node the xpedited forwarding will no longer be in effect and you will have to re-request forwarding unless you use a script of some kind to send the forwarding requests.
+You can also setup connections using the RPC interface, however once you restart your node the Xpedited forwarding will no longer be in effect and you will have to re-request forwarding unless you use a script of some kind to send the forwarding requests.

 First, make sure the node you want expedited connections from is actually connected: